igor-bulygin/tdvs-gthb/docs/api/pub/v1/story/index.md

 * `page`: Set the result page that want to be retrieved (default: 1)
 * `limit`: Limit the results returned for page (default: 20)

+**NOTES**
+Title and slug fields (multilanguage fields) are automatically translated in the response body

 **Response body**:

 ```